Shiro-01/verification-portfolio/README.md

-# Digital Design RTL & Verification Portfolio
+# RTL Design & Verification Portfolio

 Welcome! 👋
 This repo is my personal portfolio of **FPGA/SoC-ready RTL modules**.
 My main focus is building designs that are **clean, reusable, and properly verified**